Newsroom

 Family Resource Fair: A family-friendly event offering free books, rent assistance, and more

 The pandemic put a long pause on in-person events, attributing to fewer families receiving the resources they need for their little ones.
 These in-person events allow parents to feel heard and supported, ultimately encouraging engagement in their child’s development.
 With vaccine rates rising, and in-person learning back in place, United Way and Austin ISD partnered to bring back the Family Resource Fair for a second time.
 On Saturday, November 13, the Family Resource Fair took place at Uphaus Early Childhood Center in south Austin.
 Families in the surrounding area were invited to an outdoor event offering resources like ECE/ESL registration, rent assistance programs, parenting groups, career services, camps, and more.
 A special thank you to our partners for coming out and supporting families and children.
 Have questions about participating in the next Family Resource Fair?
-Contact Martina Santesteban at Martina.Santesteban@uwatx.org.
+Contact Stephanie Gatica at Stephanie.Gatica@uwatx.org.

 Read More